 Many people, when seeing a brilliant photo, will immediately say, “wow, you must have a good camera.”
 What they don’t realize is that the lens on the camera is equally, if not more, important than the body itself!
 DM Photo has invested heavily in lenses.
 We use what’s called Canon’s “L-glass”, which is Canon’s professional line of lenses (immediately recognizable by the red ring around the end of the lens).
 These lenses cost many thousands of dollars and produce a rich color and detailed clarity that cannot be matched.

 To say the camera body is not important is like saying the last few seasons of The Simpsons aren’t important.
 It is important – perhaps not quite so much as the rest, but still vitally important, nonetheless.
-Cameras differ in style and quality as much as Michael Jackson has differed over the years in skin tone.
-DM Photo uses Canon’s original 5D and its newly released successor, the 5D Mark II.
+Cameras differ in style and quality.
+DM Photo uses Canon’s original 5D and its successor, the 5D Mark II.
 These are exceptional camera bodies and are unsurpassed in terms of image quality.
-The 5D Mark II has the added advantage of capturing enormous image sizes (21 Megapixels) and being able to shoot in low light conditions (ideal for poorly lit receptions).
+The 5D Mark II has the added advantage of capturing enormous image sizes (21 Megapixels) and being able to shoot in low light conditions (ideal for low-light receptions).
 Both cameras are favorites throughout the world among professional portrait photographers (the 5D Mark II is what was used to take the first official portrait of President Obama).

 Of course all this gear doesn’t mean a darn thing unless you like our images.
 Ultimately, a great photograph is a combination of all the right techniques coming together at once.
 We invite you to view our Arizona wedding photography, portrait photography, and commercial photography galleries to see if our style matches your taste and needs.